zacharie410/Hacking-Techniques-and-Countermeasures/README.md

 Some files and executables have been removed for legal reasons.

-I will also **not** cover topics such as manifest editing AKA registry hacking because this could be used to severely disrupt a system
+I will **not** cover topics such as manifest editing AKA registry hacking because this could be used to severely disrupt a system
+I will **not** discuss the many ways to automatically execute files from a usb drive

 ### TABLE OF CONTENTS
 - [Hacking-Techniques-and-Countermeasures](#hacking-techniques-and-countermeasures)